floatinghotpot/hiquant/README.md

 Hiquant is a quatitative trading framework and out-of-box toolset for assisting stock/fund investment.

-It can run on any OS with Python 3, suggest Python v3.7+.

 ## Features

 - **Data acquisition**: fetch data from financial websites, including indices, stocks, funds, financial reports, history data, realtime data, etc.